Fitness to Practise Hearings

 The BPC currently holds Fitness to Practise Hearings in private although the decision is published on our website in accordance with our Publication Policy (see below).

-A Panel of three sit as the Hearing Panel and they must consist of at least one lay person and one BPC Registrant.
-The Hearing Panel is assisted by a Legal Adviser, who provides the Panel with independent legal advice throughout the Hearing, and the Hearing is recorded/logged by a transcription company.
+A Panel of three sit as the Committee and they must consist of at least one lay person and one BPC Registrant.
+The Committee is assisted by a Legal Adviser, who provides the Committee with independent legal advice throughout the Hearing, and the Hearing is recorded/logged by a transcription company.

 The BPC will be represented by a Barrister or Solicitor at the Hearing and they maybe referred to as Counsel for the BPC or the BPC’s Case Presenter.